ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

 - change the permissions of the pem file : `chmod 600 private.pem`
 - To access the environment via ssh, run this command `ssh -i <path-to-pem> ubuntu@<IP>`.
 For ubuntu the user is `ubuntu`, (else try `ec2-user`) as well.
 Check PR description for more info if it dosn't work.
 - Now you can install jans as in a local lxc vm.
 Just remember to give the domain name as FQDN during the setup.

+## How to get to various UI screens of Janssen Server?

+### Authorization (consent gathering) screen

+- Using Jans Tarp, create a new client with all the default values.
+This will create an untrusted client
+- Initiate an authorization code flow.
+- This should first give you a authentication screen and then show the authorization screen.
+Even if there are no scopes attached to request.